LordMatrix/AICode/README.md

 # AICode
-A few tests on Artificial Inteligence
+A simulator on software agent behaviour inside a military prison.